-The Fund may also invest in other instruments that are consistent with its investment objective.
-For example, the Fund may invest in emission allowances issued under a cap and trade regime, futures contracts that are not carbon credit futures, options on futures contracts, swap contracts, and other investment companies and notes, which may or may not be exchange-traded.
+The Fund may also invest in other instruments that are not included in the Index, but that Krane believes will help the Fund track the Index, such as futures contracts that are not metal futures, options on futures contracts, swap contracts, other investment companies, debt instruments and notes, which may or may not be exchange-traded.

-The debt instruments in which the Fund intends to invest include government securities and corporate or other non-government fixed-income securities with maturities of up to 12 months.
+The Fund may also invest directly and indirectly in certain debt instruments.
+The debt instruments in which the Fund intends to invest include investment grade government securities and corporate or other non-government fixed-income securities with maturities of up to 12 months.
 The Fund may invest in debt instruments indirectly through short-term bond funds and exchange-traded funds ("ETFs").
 The Fund may also invest in cash and cash equivalents, including money market funds.